-- Date of service, worker name, claim number and a summary of test findings, and

-- List of all tests that were performed, and

-- Results of all testing performed, and

-- Duration of the service.
-Each provider must separately document the amount of direct 1:1 time spent performing the service, and

-- Signature and date of all evaluators.
+- Date of service, worker name, claim number and a summary of test findings, and - · List of all tests that were performed, and - Results of all testing performed, and - Duration of the service.
+Each provider must separately document the amount of direct one-on-one time spent performing the service, and - Signature and date of all evaluators.

-Note: Documentation must clearly note who performed each service and how much time each individual provider spent providing the direct 1:1 evaluation.
+Note: Documentation must clearly note who performed each service and how much time each individual provider spent providing the direct one-on-one evaluation.
 Include this information on both the summary of findings and full evaluation report.